-Environmental Justice – Making sure the Green New Deal remains Green
+Environmental Crimes – Making sure the Green New Deal remains Green

 As we deal with a global pandemic, it is more important than ever to feel safe at home.
 But for far too long, countless Manhattan residents, in particular those residing in low-income neighborhoods, have been denied this fundamental right because they live in apartments plagued by environmental hazards like mold, pests and lead paint.
 Take for example, the yearly record number of East Harlem’s children who have the highest rates of asthma related emergency visits and hospitalizations compared to those in the rest of Manhattan.
 And recently, the court-appointed monitor for NYCHA reported that lead paint was found in 9,000 apartments where children lived or spent a significant part of their childhood.

 As the former head of the Construction Fraud Task Force, Diana learned first-hand how unscrupulous employers failed to provide adequate protective gear in lead paint and asbestos abatement, and illegally disposed of materials subjecting families and workers to protracted harm with little fear of legal consequences.
 Environmental crimes are Crimes of Power and need to be addressed as such.

 Environmental Crimes Unit

 In order to address environmental crimes which are historically overlooked and underenforced, Diana will create the Environmental Crimes Unit.
 The Unit will employ a community-based model and develop strategic partnerships with non-law enforcement government agencies, community organizations, labor unions, community leaders and other city and state agencies, tenant and block associations, housing advocates, lawyers and elected officials.